Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 Those FPorts can use arbitrary values inside the allowed Fport range and must be shared by the end-device, the network server and SCHC gateway.
-The uplink and downlink SCHC ports must be different .
-In order to improve interoperability, it is recommended to use FPortUp = 20 and FportDwn = 21 TODO OGZ: Claridy
+The uplink and downlink SCHC ports must be different.
+In order to improve interoperability, it is recommended to use FPortUp = 20 and FportDwn = 21 TODO OGZ: Clarify

 ## Rule ID management